GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 Now you may have a richer perspective of what the protection process entails, so let's proceed with a real setup.

-### Testing with the SCIM-Client (UMA)
+### Testing with the scim-client (UMA)

-The following instructions show how to interact with the UMA-protected SCIM service using the [SCIM-Client](https://github.com/GluuFederation/SCIM-Client) Java library.
+The following instructions show how to interact with the UMA-protected SCIM service using the [scim-client](https://github.com/GluuFederation/scim/tree/master/scim-client) Java library.

 #### Requisites